-In compliance with the Maher Ordinance, the project sponsor has submitted a Maher Ordinance Application to the DPH.68 Pursuant to compliance with the Maher Ordinance, the proposed project would not result in significant impacts related to contaminated soil and/or groundwater beyond those identified in the Eastern Neighborhoods PEIR.
+In compliance with the Maher Ordinance, the project sponsor has submitted a Maher Ordinance Application to the DPH.
+Pursuant to compliance with the Maher Ordinance and implementation of the SMP, the proposed project would not result in significant impacts related to contaminated soil and/or groundwater beyond those identified in the Eastern Neighborhoods PEIR.

-As discussed above, implementation of Project Mitigation Measure 5 and compliance with all applicable federal, state, and local regulations would ensure that the proposed project would not result in significant impacts related to hazards or hazardous materials beyond those identified in the Eastern Neighborhoods PEIR.
+As discussed above, compliance with all applicable federal, state, and local regulations would ensure that the proposed project would not result in significant impacts related to hazards or hazardous materials beyond those identified in the Eastern Neighborhoods PEIR.

-Тор oics: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR 16. .
-MINERAL AND ENERGY RESOURCES-Would the project: a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? \boxtimes b) Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? \boxtimes
+Тор oics: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR 16 .
+MINERAL AND ENERGY RESOURCES-Would the project: a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? b) Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? $\boxtimes$

-The Eastern Neighborhoods PEIR determined that the Eastern Neighborhoods Rezoning and Area Plans would facilitate the construction of both new residential units and commercial buildings.
+The Eastern Neighborhoods PEIR determined that the Eastern Neighborhoods rezoning and area plans would facilitate the construction of both new residential units and commercial buildings.
 Development of these uses would not result in use of large amounts of fuel, water, or energy in a wasteful manner or in the context of energy use throughout the City and region.
-The energy demand for individual buildings would be typical for such projects and would meet, or exceed, current state and local codes and standards concerning energy consumption, including Title 24 of the California Code of Regulations enforced by the Department of Building Inspection.
-The Plan Area does not include any natural resources routinely extracted and the rezoning does not result in any natural resource extraction programs.
-Therefore, the Eastern Neighborhoods PEIR concluded that implementation of the Eastern Neighborhoods Rezoning
+The energy demand for individual buildings would be typical for such projects and would meet, or exceed, current state and local codes and standards concerning energy consumption, including Title 24 of the California Code of Regulations enforced by the DBI.
+The plan area does not include any natural resources routinely extracted and the rezoning does not result in any natural resource extraction programs.
+Therefore, the Eastern Neighborhoods PEIR concluded that implementation of the Eastern Neighborhoods rezoning and area plans would not result in a significant impact on mineral and energy resources.
+No mitigation measures were identified in the PEIR.